itxDevCory/project2/README.md

 For this project, we created a "staycation" app or 'StayKay' that allows a user to lookup events in their locale based on their interests/time available.

 AS A person going on a 'staycation',
-I WANT a way to lookup things to do/places to go in Philadelphia, SO THAT I can enjoy my time off.
+I WANT a way to lookup things to do and places to go in Philadelphia, SO THAT I can enjoy my time off and well deserved relaxation.

 Key Topics